 Deferred Outflows of Resources: Deferred outflows are the consumption of net position by the University that is applicable to a future reporting period.
-At June 30, 2021, the University's deferred outflows of resources were comprised of deferred charges on capital lease restructure.
+At June 30, 2022, the University's deferred outflows of resources were comprised of deferred charges on note payable restructure.